FastRobot/chef_aws_demo/README.md

 with an ELB for redundancy.

-Finally, there is an included cleanupLambda cookbook which sets up a lambda process to clean up chef objects for instances as they are terminated.
+Finally, there is an included cleanupLambda cookbook which sets up a lambda process to clean up chef objects for instances as they are terminated.  the cleanupLambda cookbook is very basic and simply attempts to automate the instructions from a previous AWS demo about setting up a lambda

 ## Usage